o-RDS/o-rds-website/src/content/docs/backend-server/proxy-server.md

 This is an ExpressJS application, so there are many ways it can be hosted and publicly accessible by the [admin client](https://github.com/o-RDS/o-rds-web-app).
 The o-RDS team used [Railway](https://railway.app/) and we followed [this tutorial](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/deployment).

 ### 5: Moving to a production environment
-There may be a number of settings/variables in the .envf file that are set a specific way during development/testing.
+There may be a number of settings/variables in the .env file that are set a specific way during development/testing.
 Use the checklist below once you're ready to move to a production envrionment.

 1. TESTING=false
 2. TREMENDOUS_BEARER_TOKEN and TREMENDOUS_SERVER shoud not be using the testflight environment